multiversx/mx-multi-factor-auth-go-service/README.md

 make docker-new db_setup=mongodb-cluster
 ```

-Make sure to run all the related command with `db_setup=mongodb-cluster`.
+Make sure to run all the related commands with `db_setup=mongodb-cluster`.